Open House SearchMaine

 Our luxury offering, Distinctive Collection, offers the service and market experience you’d expect from a brand whose legacy was built upon a passion for the home.

 Click Here to see properties.

-Please contact Better Homes and Gardens Real Estate The Masiello Group for homes for sale in Sumner Maine, homes for sale in Oxford County Maine and for all your real estate needs.
+Please contact Better Homes and Gardens Real Estate The Masiello Group for homes for sale in Alstead, New Hampshire, homes for sale in Cheshire County, New Hampshire, and for all your real estate needs.